US Visa Processing Times 2025

 Applicants and employers involved in planning a relocation to the US should make a particular effort to determine the required US work start date in line with business needs and plan early.

-For petition-based employment visas — such as the H-1B speciality occupation visa or the L-1 intracompany transfer visa — the process is even more complicated and lengthy.
-This is because before you can even submit your application and schedule a consular appointment, your US sponsor must first file an employment-based petition on your behalf with US Citizenship and Immigration Services (USCIS).
+For petition-based employment visas, such as the H-1B Specialty Occupation visa or the L-1 intracompany transfer visa visa, the process involves additional steps.
+Before you can submit your visa application and schedule a consular interview, your U.S. employer must file an employment-based petition on your behalf with USCIS.Only after USCIS approves this petition can you proceed to the interview stage.

-Unless you are being transferred to the US to work for an affiliated office of your overseas employer under an L-1 visa, and the business has previously filed a blanket petition with USCIS, an individual petition can take anything between several weeks to several months to be approved.
-This will very much depend on which of the five USCIS service centres or the numerous USCIS field offices will be processing your case and the amount of their backlog.
+For L-1 visa applicants, if you are being transferred to the US to work for an affiliated office of your overseas employer, and the company has an approved blanket petition with USCIS, the individual petition process can be streamlined.
+However, if an individual petition is required, processing times can vary significantly, ranging from several weeks to several months, depending on the USCIS service center handling your case and their current workload.

-However, as with student visas, consular officers have the discretion to waive the in-person interview requirement for certain temporary employment nonimmigrant visa applicants who have a USCIS-approved petition, including the H-1B and individual petition-based L-1 visas.
+It’s also worth noting that consular officers have the discretion to waive the in-person interview requirement for certain temporary employment nonimmigrant visa applicants who have an approved USCIS petition, including H-1B and individual L-1 visas.
+This waiver can expedite the visa issuance process, but eligibility criteria apply, and not all applicants will qualify.

 Study visas